toonvd/gtm/Readme.md

 That's basically all about time tracking with `gtm`.
 There are some other convenient commands — you can find them with `gtm help`.

+#### Different git repositories

+When you work on several projects simultaneously, you don't need to stop timer one timer and start another to switch between them.
+Just go to the repository where you want to work and type `gtm start` — it will automatically pause another timer and start new.
+Also if you have a brake, you don't need to search, where is that running timer to stop it — `gtm stop` works globally, from any place, even not a git repository!

 ### Task management

 The idea is very simple: